Angular has its own vocabulary. Most Angular terms are common English words with a specific meaning within the Angular system.

 a numeric value in the local currency.

+You can also write your own custom pipes.
 Read more in the page on pipes.

 A provider creates a new instance of a dependency for the dependency injection system.
 It relates a lookup token to code—sometimes called a "recipe"—that can create a dependency value.

 Most applications consist of many screens or views.
 The user navigates among them by clicking links and buttons, and performing other similar actions that cause the application to replace one view with another.